birru2217/bhu-cafeteria-website/README.md

 **A modern, offline-first, and server-connected solution designed to eliminate fraud and streamline meal services at Bule Hora University.**

-This project transitions the university's manual, paper-based system into a fast, reliable, and fair digital application that works seamlessly on any Android device, even during power and internet outages.
+This project transitions the university's manual, paper-based system into a fast, reliable, and fair digital application.
+It works seamlessly on any Android device and boasts impressive features.

 ---

-## 🌟 About The Developer
+## 🌟 About the Developer

 This project was conceived and developed by **Biruk Tadesse**, a passionate and detail-oriented **Computer Science and Engineering (CSE) student**.